quicwg/base-drafts/draft-ietf-quic-recovery.md

-  field indicating the packet number, a time field indicating the time a packet was sent, a boolean indicating whether the packet is retransmittable, a boolean indicating whether it counts towards bytes in flight, and a size field indicating the packet's size in bytes.  sent_packets is ordered by packet number, and packets remain in sent_packets until acknowledged or lost.
+  field indicating the packet number, a time field indicating the time a packet was sent, a boolean indicating whether the packet is retransmittable, a boolean indicating whether it counts towards bytes in flight, and a size field indicating the packet's size in bytes.  sent_packets is ordered and indexed by packet number.
+Packets remain in sent_packets until acknowledged or lost.
 A sent_packets data structure is maintained per packet number space, and ACK processing only applies to a single space.

 ### Initialization